Europe Travel Guide: Top Cities, Routes, and Tips

 Who hasn’t dreamed of seeing the Northern Lights in person?
 We have all had our breath taken away by the majestic auroras seen in movies and on postcards.

 In Norway, you can see them for real with your own eyes!
-When solar winds hit the earth’s atmosphere, the oxygen and nitrogen atoms are ionized.
+When solar winds hit the Earth’s atmosphere, the oxygen and nitrogen atoms are ionised.
 This creates light that forms the Northern Lights (also called Aurora Borealis).

 Starting north of the Lofoten Islands—one of the best destinations for travel photography in the far north—you can marvel at the natural wonder virtually anywhere if you’re lucky.
 The Northern Lights should definitely be one of your Norway highlights.